tari-labs/tari-university/src/network-analysis/probabilistic-attack/building_blocks.md

 ### Computing Statistics

 The mean, median and mode are the arithmetic average of a data set.
-This is found by adding the enumbers in a data set and dividing by how many numbers there are.
+This is found by adding the numbers in a data set and dividing by how many numbers there are.

 The mode is the value that occurs with most often in a data set.